 So, what are the key takeaways?
 Electrolysis offers true permanence by destroying each follicle individually, but it can be a longer and more costly process for large areas.
 Laser hair removal provides long-term hair reduction—often up to 80%—and is generally faster and more affordable for treating bigger sections of the body.
 When it comes to sensation, many people describe electrolysis as a quick stinging feeling, while laser hair removal is often compared to a rubber band snapping against the skin.
 Your skin tone, hair color, and ultimate goal will be the biggest factors in deciding which path is right for you.

-Which One Is Truly Permanent?
+Which Method Is Truly Permanent?

 When you’re looking for a hair removal solution, the word “permanent” is the ultimate goal.
 You want to say goodbye to shaving, waxing, and plucking for good.
 Both electrolysis and laser hair removal offer incredibly long-lasting results, but they have different official classifications when it comes to permanence.
 Understanding this distinction is key to choosing the right path for your smooth-skin goals.